 Carla Luffe, born 1989, is an editor based in Copenhagen, Denmark.
 Her work spans wide between fiction and commercials.
 Starting her career at Zentropa, she eventually graduated from The National Film School of Denmark in 2015, and has quickly after that moved to become one of the leading young editors in Scandinavia, working with directors such as Billie August & Martin Werner.
 Her sensitive eye for emotion and timing has given her a well known reputation among the Scandinavian film- and commercial community.
 One of her latest films, The Guilty won the 2018 Sundance Audience Award.
 She lives in NYC.

 After studying design, fashion and interior design, Austrian-born Tanja Hausner began her career creating the costumes for her sister Jessica Hausner's student films.
 She went on to work with Ulrich Seidl, Sebastian Meise and Philipp Stölzl, among others.
-At the German Film Awards she received three nominations and one award for her work on Chess Story.
+At the German Film Awards she received four nominations and two awards for her work on Chess Story ("Schachnovelle") and Sisi & I ("Sisi & Ich").
 The Austrian Film Award honoured her with five nominations, including another award for Chess Story and an earlier award for the film Angelo.
-Great Freedom, one of her most recent projects, won the Jury Prize at Cannes, the German Film Award and the Austrian Film Award, both in major categories.
+Great Freedom ("Große Freiheit"), one of her most recent projects, won the Jury Prize at Cannes, the German Film Award and the Austrian Film Award, both in major categories.
 Tanja Hausner is a member of the Austrian Film Academy and the Association of Austrian Film Designers (VÖF).

 Sarah Golding is a freelance script development executive working in feature films in the UK, France, Germany and Austria.
 Before joining Rainy Day Films she was Head of Development for Potboiler Productions, where projects developed included The Constant Gardner (Academy Award and BAFTA nominated screenplay) and Brothers of the Head.
 She has also been Head of Development for Skreba Films, Development Manager at Zenrith Entertainment and Script Consultant for Yorkshire Television, Pagoda Films and Fair Game Films.
 Recent features on which she has worked include Lady Macbeth (2016), Another Me (2014), Patagonia (2010), The Edge of Love (2008) and The Escapist (2008).
 She has been a tutor on the MA Producing course at the National Film and Television School since 1998.